 Upper: Leather/synthetic

-What we like: Snug fit and sensitive build results in a complete edging machine.
+What we like: Snug fit and sensitive build result in a complete edging machine.

 Known for its sleek looks and premium performance, the La Sportiva Testarossa is essentially the Maserati of climbing kicks.
-Don’t be fooled by the laces: this is a wildly aggressive sport climbing shoe, designed for precision edging on vertical to overhanging terrain.
+Don’t be fooled by the laces: This is a wildly aggressive sport climbing shoe, designed for precision edging on vertical to overhanging terrain.
 It wraps wide and narrow feet alike in a very snug fit, and the leather and synthetic upper quickly molds to your foot without stretching out prematurely.
 Tack on a supple build, soft Vibram XS Grip 2 rubber that bites into holds, and a powerful downturn (it uses Sportiva’s PD 85 last), and the Testarossa is one heckuva shoe for fancy footwork on technical edges and pockets.

 Aside from the steep price tag, the Testarossa’s sensitivity and grip also come at the cost of support and durability.
 While we love the connected feel on most terrain, the soft build can cause fatigue quickly on long, vertical pitches (and because you’ll want to size the shoe fairly snug for performance, it certainly won’t be the most comfortable option in your quiver).
-What’s more, the Testarossa will wear down faster than most, due to its soft XS Grip 2 rubber and thin construction (3.5mm instead of the more standard 4mm).
+What’s more, the Testarossa will wear down faster than most due to its soft XS Grip 2 rubber and thin construction (3.5mm instead of the more standard 4mm).
 As a result of all of these factors, we’ll often project in the Katana or Otaki and bring out the Testarossa for redpoint burns.
 When it’s time to execute, it's hard to beat the shoe’s precision and grip on small holds.

 See the La Sportiva Testarossa